Migration Guide

 - `${describeTitle} ${testTitle}`

-+ `${describeTitle} > ${testTitle}`
++ `${describeTitle} > ${testTitle}`Envs

 Just like Jest, Vitest sets NODE_ENV to test, if it wasn't set before.
-Vitest also has a counterpart for JEST_WORKER_ID called VITEST_POOL_ID (always less than or equal to maxThreads), so if you rely on it, don't forget to rename it.
-Vitest also exposes VITEST_WORKER_ID which is a unique ID of a running worker - this number is not affected by maxThreads, and will increase with each created worker.
+Vitest also has a counterpart for JEST_WORKER_ID called VITEST_POOL_ID (always less than or equal to maxWorkers), so if you rely on it, don't forget to rename it.
+Vitest also exposes VITEST_WORKER_ID which is a unique ID of a running worker - this number is not affected by maxWorkers, and will increase with each created worker.

 Replace property